OpenNebula/docs/source/vmware_cluster_deployment/vmware_storage_setup/migrate_images_between_kvm_and_vcenter.rst

 .. _migrate_images:

 =====================================
-Migrate images to/from KVM/vCenter DS
+Migrate Images to/from KVM/vCenter DS
 =====================================

 OpenNebula allows the management of heterogeneous environments, offering end-users a self-service portal to consume resources from both VMware-based infrastructures and KVM-based ones in a transparent way.